infinotiver/tessarect-bot/README.md

 ___
 ##### Another general purpose discord bot but with Economy commands and much more Well Attractive , Economy and Leveling Bot with tons of features.
 Utitlity Bot , Music Bot , Economy Bot , Moderation Bot and much more .

-⭐ Star us on GitHub — it motivates us a lot!

-🔗Always Up of PRs - Contribute now
 </a>
 </p>
 <p align="center">